Mibora minima Early Sand-grass RR DD N

 This very small, tufted grass is not well illustrated in the books and can be difficult to find even if you know where it grows.
-It flowers between February and April and is typically only 1 cm or 2 cm tall (Stace says 8cm to 12 cm but I've never seen it this big).
-It is one of those plants you can't see until kneeling.
+It flowers between February and April and is typically only 1 cm or 2 cm tall (Stace says 8cm to 12 cm but I've never found it as tall as this).
+It is one of those plants you can't usually see until kneeling.
 Identification isn't a problem though, for apart from large coarse grasses with which it can't be confused like Dactylis glomerata (Cock's-foot grass) or Arrhenatherum elatius (False oat-grass), few other small grasses flower so early.

 Mibora minima prefers disturbed ground and so can be found in dune systems where the rabbits have scraped earth and sand for a burrow.
 When the dunes become stable as they have in parts of Rhosneigr now, it becomes more difficult to find.